janrembold/github-actions-playground/README.md

 All other feature or fix branches should be created from `dev` branch.

-## Create MRs for protected branches
+## Create Stage MR

-Create a new MR to the next level if any code was merged into [](./.github/workflows/merge-requests.yml)
+Create a new MR from dev to stage if any code was merged into dev